 The Parent-Child Home Program National Center sponsors an Annual Conference which takes place in the spring.
-The two-day conference features workshops for both site coordinators and early literacy specialists, and is designed to provide professional development for PCHP staff.
-Site coordinators (and, if possible, early literacy specialists) are strongly encouraged to attend.
+The two-day conference features workshops for both Site Coordinators and Early Learning Specialists, and is designed to provide professional development for PCHP staff.
+Site Coordinators (and, if possible, Early Learning Specialists) are strongly encouraged to attend.
 Many of the workshops cover topics of interest to anyone working in the early childhood or home visiting field, and is open to all of those who are interested.

 The 2017 Conference will be held from May 8-9 at the Long Island Marriott in Uniondale, NY.

 2017 Keynote Speakers

 Al Race, is Chief Knowledge Officer and Deputy Director of the Center on the Developing Child at Harvard University.
 A member of the Center’s senior leadership for 10 years, his focus is on how to use the knowledge generated by the Center’s work in order to transform the landscape in which science-based innovation for children and families facing adversity can thrive and grow.
 As a senior spokesperson for the Center, he helps scientists, researchers, students, the media, and other thought leaders improve their communication of the science of child development and science-based innovation.
 He also leads the Center’s knowledge translation, communication, and public engagement portfolios, including the development and execution of strategic communications plans, communications research, publications, and new media products.
 He guides the team that produces the Center’s website, which now averages nearly 4,600 video views and paper downloads each day and nearly 80,000 visitors each month from 200 countries. www.developingchild.harvard.edu